facebook tracking

 What is a boot blouser?

-A boot blouser is another term for a boot band or blousing band; it’s a 2” woven elastic band with hooks on each end.
+A boot blouser is another term for a boot band or blousing band.
+It’s a 2” woven elastic band with hooks on each end.
 The boot blouser goes around the top of your boot or around your calf, just above the top of the boot, and can be used to tuck pants under to blouse them.